ttu/ruuvitag-sensor/README.md

 * __BETA:__ Cross-platform BLE implementation with [Bleson](https://github.com/TheCellule/python-bleson) communication module
     * [Bleson install guide](#Bleson)
 * Python 3.7+
-    * If you need to use Python 2.x or <3.7, check [install instructions](#python-2x-and-36-and-below) for an older version
+    * For Python 2.x or <3.7 support, check [installation instructions](#python-2x-and-36-and-below) for an older version

+__NOTE:__ Latest changes include method renames.
+When using versions prior development version, check the documentation and examples from [pypi](https://pypi.org/project/ruuvitag-sensor/) or in GitHub switch to the correct release tag from _switch branches/tags_.

 ### Installation